External Reviews Guidelines for Candidates & Deans Rank Promotion

 Inclusion of External Review Letters in the Rank Promotion Case

 External Reviewers will be directed to upload the External Reviewer Evaluation for Rank Promotion to Interfolio RPT as part of the Rank Promotion case.

 By rule and ethics, all solicited external evaluation letters received are to be included in the Candidate’s portfolio for review at the departmental and university levels.
 The arrival of a late letter does not affect subsequent deadlines, and the Dean, and Provost are not obligated to re-evaluate a Candidate in the event an external evaluation letter arrives after the stated deadline.

-The Dean or designee, will complete the Final List of External Reviewers for Rank Promotion and upload it to Interfolio RPT for inclusion in the Candidate’s case by the published deadline.
+The Dean or designee, will complete the Final List of External Reviewers and upload it to Interfolio RPT for inclusion in the Candidate’s case by the published deadline.